 Miriam Attwood is the founder of StorytellingPR.
 She has twelve years of experience in press relations and holds a degree in Drama & Theatre Arts with a concentration in Arts Journalism from Queen Margaret University.
 Miriam has held roles at some of the most prestigious arts organisations in Scotland: Media Manager at the Edinburgh Festival Fringe Society in 2009, 2010 and 2011, Press & Digital Officer at the National Galleries of Scotland 2011 – 2013 and positions at the Citizen’s Theatre Glasgow and Edinburgh’s Arts Venue Summerhall.

 Since 2013, Storytelling has provided independent publicity to artists at the Edinburgh Fringe, working with huge productions, one-person shows, political theatre, and alternative comedy.
-StorytellingPR expanded overseas in 2015, joining forces with arts marketeer Peta Spurling-Brown to represent artists across three venues at the Adelaide Fringe Festival.
+StorytellingPR expanded overseas in 2015 and has represented artists at the Adelaide Fringe ever since.

 “Miriam combines the fierce get-it-done-ness that you want in your PR with an intuitive and sensitive approach to the process of matching artists with the right audiences and tastemakers.
 She’s super smart and super cool.
 She’s enthusiastic and she’s savvy.
 She loves what she does and she loves her clients.
 I work with her whenever I can.” – Deanna Fleysher – performer, director, clown, hero, heroine.

 “If Absolutely Fabulous ever created a publicity guru, it would be Miriam Attwood.
 She has the panache.
 She has the connections.
 She has the glam.
 But unlike her potential Ab Fab version, Mim is real, and she cares a lot about the artists she works with.
 She is passionate and puts her heart into the projects she is working on.
 You always feel like you have a giant team of sassy cheerleaders in the audience when she comes to your shows.” – Barnie Duncan – numero Juan performer